Dectomax Pour-OnThis page contains information on Dectomax Pour-On for veterinary use.

 9. Remove the draw-off cap.
 Replace with the original cap and tighten firmly.

 WARNING: Flammable!
 Keep away from heat, sparks, open flame, and other sources of ignition.
 Not for human use.
 Keep out of reach of children.
-The Material Safety Data Sheet (MSDS) contains more detailed occupational safety information.
-To report adverse effects in users, to obtain more information, or to obtain an MSDS, call 1-888-963-8471.
+The Safety Data Sheet (SDS) contains more detailed occupational safety information.
+To report adverse effects in users, to obtain more information, or to obtain an SDS, call 1-888-963-8471.

 Dectomax Pour-On solution for cattle may be irritating to human skin and eyes, and users should be careful not to apply it to themselves or to other persons.
 Operators should wear protective clothing including a long-sleeved shirt, protective gloves, and boots with a waterproof coat when applying the product.
 Protective clothing should be washed after use.
 If accidental skin contact occurs, wash the affected area immediately with soap and water.
 If accidental eye exposure occurs, flush the eyes immediately with water and get medical attention.